mzbac/chatgpt-vsc/README.md

 - Custom code generation: Select a piece of code or just run the "ChatGPT Custom Query" command to generate code based on your custom query.
 - Unit test generation: Select a piece of code and run the "ChatGPT Generate Unit Test" command to generate unit tests for the selected code.
 - Chat with GPT: Run the "ChatGPT Chat" command to have a conversation with GPT in a new markdown file, where you can ask questions or get help on various topics.
+- Recover Chat with GPT: Open a previously saved ChatGPT conversation in Markdown format and run the "ChatGPT Recover Chat" command to recover and continue the conversation.

 ## Requirements